Table of Contents[Hide][Show]

 - Once you have your foil assembled, fold the sides together to create a seal.
 Place all of the foil packets on a baking sheet and bake for 25-30 mins.

 You will need aluminum foil, a cutting board, a sheet pan or casserole dish and a knife for this recipe.
 A side kale salad goes great with this dish.
 It’s an easy meal to cook that is both filling and delicious!
+If you don’t have an oven, this work just as well on the grill.

 Read More: Recipes that Travel Well